redbadger/crux/docs/src/getting_started/ios.md

 Then, in "Build Phases", add the static library to the "Link Binary with Libraries" section (you should be able to navigate to it under `Workspace -> shared -> libshared_static.a`)

+## Add the Shared Types

+In `File -> Add Files to "CounterApp"`, add `/shared_types/generated/swift/shared_types.swift`.

 ## Add the `Serde` package

 In order to serialize data across the "bridge" we need to add the [`Serde` package](https://github.com/starcoin-sdk/Serde.swift) to our project.
 You can do this with `File -> Add Packages` and search for "https://github.com/starcoin-sdk/Serde.swift".

-## Add the bridging header

-In "Build Settings", search for "bridging header", and add `generated/sharedFFI.h`, for any architecture/SDK, i.e. in both Debug and Release.
-If there isn't already a setting for "bridging header" you can add one (and then delete it) as per [this StackOverflow question](https://stackoverflow.com/questions/41787935/how-to-use-objective-c-bridging-header-in-a-swift-project/41788055#41788055)

-## Add the Shared Types

-In `File -> Add Files to "CounterApp"`, add `/shared_types/generated/swift/shared_types.swift`.

 ## Create some UI and run in the Simulator, or on an iPhone